BIA 10-2474: Death and serious adverse events

 The fifth dose level (50 mg per day for 10 days) of the multi-dose part of study had been underway for five days when the first volunteer became ill and was hospitalized at the Rennes University Hospital on the evening of 10 January 2016 with symptoms similar to a stroke.
 The following day, the man lapsed into a coma and was shortly thereafter declared brain dead.
 According to the hospital, the man died at midday on 17 January 2016.
 Four of the other five men in the same dosage group were also hospitalized between 10 and 13 January suffering injuries similar to the man who died, including deep haemorrhagic and necrotic lesions seen on brain MRI.
 All the MRI findings, though widely varying in severity, were of the same form and seen in the hippocampus and pons of the affected individuals.
 Biotrial stopped the study on 11 January and both the ANSM and regional ethics committee were notified on 14 January.

 The men who were hospitalised were all from the group which received the highest dose of the multiple ascending part of the trial.
 A neurologist at the University of Rennes Hospital Center, Professor Pierre-Gilles Edan, stated in a press conference with the French Minister for Health, that 3 of the 4 men who were displaying neurological symptoms "already have a severe enough clinical picture to fear that even in the best situation there will be an irreversible handicap" and were being given corticosteroids to control the inflammation.
 The sixth man from the group was not showing adverse effects but was hospitalized on 15 January 2016 for observation.
 Other study volunteers who had received doses with no ill effects were asked to return for further testing.

 The man who died was later named by local news media as Guillaume Molinet, 49, an artist and father of four from Guilliers, a town in the Breton department of Morbihan.
-According to the man's brother Laurent Molinet, Mr Molinet was recruited as a stand-by and went to Rennes not expecting to be dosed, only being given BIA 10-2474 because another volunteer dropped out.
+According to the man's brother Laurent Molinet, Guillaume was recruited as a stand-by and went to Rennes not expecting to be dosed, only being given BIA 10-2474 because another volunteer dropped out.
 Molinet's family said they were originally told he had had a stroke that was unrelated to the clinical trial, though this quickly turned out not to be the case.
 Molinet's family objected that key information was hidden by Bial/Biotrial and is reported to have launched a manslaughter lawsuit.